Family: Asteraceae

 Soil & Siteaverage to moderately dry

-Flowersyellow daisy-like flowers, on the top, older plants can produce up to 100 flowers, bloom July through August.
+FlowersThe yellow daisy-like flowers are on the top, which older plants can produce up to 100 of, bloom July through August.

 Stemsvery stiff, rough and bristly